My rating: 4 of 5 stars

 To give a superficial explanation, my soul still belonged to Sonoko.
 Although it does not mean that I accept the concept outright, I can conveniently use the medieval diagram of the struggle between soul and body to make my meaning clear: in me there was a cleavage, pure and simple, between spirit and flesh.
 To me Sonoko appeared the incarnation of my love of normality itself, my love of things of the spirit, my love of everlasting things.

-The novel ends when Kochan tries to pick up his relationship with a now-married Sonoko where they left off when he rebuffed her marriage hopes just after the War.
+The narrative ends when Kochan tries to pick up his relationship with a now-married Sonoko where they left off when he rebuffed her marriage hopes just after the war.
 They meet in a restaurant—he symbolically spills water all over the table—and then he impulsively takes her to a low-end dance hall, where he finds himself gazing at a young man’s muscular torso and dreamily imagining the muscles stabbed with a knife in a street fight.
 Sonoko might be his love, but death and blood remain his longing.
 The final sentences, as Kochan looks back to the table where he saw the shirtless youth among his friends, brings us back where we started in the sunstruck basin:

 The group had apparently gone to dance, and the chairs stood empty in the blazing sunshine.
 Some sort of beverage had been spilled on the table top and was throwing back glittering, threatening reflections.

 I hope my précis of Confessions of a Mask suggests why I was hesitant to apply the word “queer” at all.
 “Queer” is not just an identity word; it’s also a word of political commitment.
 It is the progressive word par excellence, and Mishima was not a progressive; he yearned, to the point of an attempted paramilitary coup, for the restoration of his nation’s lost imperial patrimony.
 He doesn’t shy from his own bloodlust, from his own ephebophilia, from his own death-wish.
-While all literary connoisseurs appreciate his work in that bloodless way we literary connoisseurs have, his actual online fans are radical right-wing youth, mourning what they regard as their dispossessed manhood.
+While literary connoisseurs appreciate his work in that bloodless way literary connoisseurs have, his actual online fans are radical right-wing youth, mourning what they regard as their dispossessed manhood.

 Which observation returns us to the question with which we began: can a non-queer reader understand this novel?
 In part, I reject the premise, as I reject the fundamental premise of contemporary identity politics that certain ascriptive characteristics wholly determine consciousness.
 But for the sake of this essay, I’ll play the game: who can comprehend Confessions of a Mask?